Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association

 This strongly suggests that the higher sSFRs observed in the refined photometric SNe Ia sample compared to the spectroscopic sample can be explained solely by their redshift differences.
 Meanwhile, we find that we are only able to reject 29\% of AD tests between the sSFRs of the field galaxy populations at the same redshifts as the refined photometric and spectroscopic SNe II samples.
-This naturally brings into question whether there is a bias in the refined photometric SNe II sample towards more star-forming galaxies.
-While reasons for this bias are difficult to explain (e.g., it is unlikely to be caused by contaminants of transients with more star-forming hosts than SNe II), we do note that the differences in sSFR between the refined photometric and spectroscopic samples are subtle.
+This naturally brings into question whether there is a bias in the spectroscopic SNe II sample towards less star-forming hosts.
+Indeed, it is possible that this is an example of a host-based selection effect impacting our spectroscopic sample, where we may assume that it is more difficult to discover or spectroscopically classify bluer transients (like SNe II) in more star-forming galaxies, where the hosts' bluer continua may dominate over the transient emission.
+However, quantifying this effect is difficult to understand without recovering their rates, which goes beyond the scope of this paper.
+We do note that the differences in sSFR between the refined photometric and spectroscopic samples are subtle.
 Thus, this observed difference may be irrelevant in overall progenitor interpretation between the broad classes explored here.